kelveden/ring-jwt/README.md

 Once wired into to your ring server, the middleware will:

-* Search for a JWT token on each incoming request (see below for information on where it looks).
+* Search for a JWT token on each incoming request.
+By default, it will parse the bearer token from the `Authorization` HTTP header but this behaviour can be overridden (see usage below).
 * Will add the claims it finds in the token as a clojure map against the `:claims` key on the incoming request.
 * Add an empty `:claims` map to the request if no token is found.
 * Respond with a `401` if the JWS signature in the token cannot be verified.